 By Car: Park in one of the 4 designated parking spots (fees are €25 ($27) /day)

 By Bus: – Public bus nr 442, (route: Braies di Dentro/Innerprags – S. Vito/St. Veit to the Lago Di Braies)

 Best time to go: Early mornings for the tranquil water (before 08.00) or anywhere after 08.30 if you want to rent a boat

 When it comes to famous landmarks in Europe, the region of Val d’Orcia in Tuscany (Italy) deserves first place.
 Val d’Orcia derives its name from the Orcia river, which runs through the rolling hills of the valley.
 The region of Val d’Orcia is located in the south of Tuscany and extends from Siena all the way to Monte Amiata.

 The best way to visit the valley is to rent a car and go out on an adventure.
-Expect to find roads lined with cypress trees, romantic vineyards and olive groves, medieval villages on hill tops and field upon field of sunflowers are just waiting to be explored.
+Expect to find roads lined with cypress trees, romantic vineyards and olive groves, medieval villages on hilltops, and field upon field of sunflowers that are just waiting to be explored.

-Make sure to stop at one of the local wine producers for an impromptu wine-tasting – Vino Nobile di Montepulciano, Brunello di Montalcino and Rosso d’Orcia are the better known reds of the region.
-When you stop for lunch make sure to try some of the local specialities: Pecorino (sheeps cheese), mushrooms, chestnuts, truffles and for the meat eaters, charcuterie.
+Make sure to stop at one of the local wine producers for an impromptu wine-tasting – Vino Nobile di Montepulciano, Brunello di Montalcino, and Rosso d’Orcia are the better-known reds of the region.
+When you stop for lunch make sure to try some of the local specialties: Pecorino (sheep’s cheese), mushrooms, chestnuts, truffles, and for the meat-eaters, charcuterie.

 Lake Bled, Bled (Slovenia)